dreamineering/business-administration/docs/meta/playbook/sales/README.md

 - What do [these guys](/growth/business-advisors.md) have that we don't?
 - What do we have that they don't?
 - What problems do we have in common with our customers?
+- What is our advantage do we have over our customers?
 - What are our greatest obstacles to making sales?

 ## Desired Outcomes